 Recovery time is a must for a successful runner.
-Days off are essential to prevent injury and over exertion, even if you feel start to feel much stronger.
-Schedule your time so that running is still a regular part of your routine, but make sure you alternate with a form of cross training or even just give your body an entire day to recover.
+Days off are essential to prevent injury and over exertion, even if you are starting to feel much stronger.
+Schedule your time so that running is still a regular part of your routine, but make sure you alternate with a form of cross-training or even just give your body an entire day to recover.

-Newbies should look at approximately three rest days per week and always remember to stretch and massage muscles that need it.
+Newbies should aim for approximately three rest days per week and always remember to stretch and massage muscles that need it.

-If the pain is concentrated to a specific spot as opposed to a general area, its worth paying extra attention to.
+If the pain is concentrated on a specific spot as opposed to a general area, it’s worth paying extra attention to.

-Rest, recovery and ice sessions of 10 – 15 minutes are your best best for nagging pain.
+Rest, recovery, and ice sessions of 10 – 15 minutes are your best bets for nagging pain.
 If no change is noticed, it is best to see a sports doctor, physiotherapist or orthopedist.